Rushland Boss, serving humanity simply by showing up here each and every day behind the Golden EIB microphone on the left coast all week long.

-The telephone number's the same if you want to be on the program, 800-282-2882, and the email address, L Rushbow at EIBNet.com.
+The telephone number is the same if you want to be on the program, 800-282-2882.

-You know, I mentioned, I meant to mention this way back last hour when the program started, and it slipped my mind because I always have to set the levels.
+You know, I meant to mention this way back last hour when the program started, and it slipped my mind because I always have to set the levels the first thing out of the box here, because before the program starts, we set them, and they never work once the live broadcast begins.

 I meant to address something.

-There were a lot of great, what I call open line Friday calls that had nothing to do with issues.
+There were a lot of great, what I call Open Line Friday calls that had nothing to do with issues, nothing to do with politics and all that.

-I don't specifically say that, because really you can talk about whatever you want, but the purpose of it is to venture away from if you're interested.
+I don't specifically say that because really you can talk about whatever you want, but the purpose of it is to venture away from, if you're interested.

 So I answered them.